-This species is known only from the vicinity of the type locality on the border of Risaralda and Quindio Departments, Colombia, between 2,200 and 2,900m asl.
+This species is only known from the vicinity of the type locality on the border of Risaralda, Quindio and Caldas Departments, Colombia, between 2,200–2,900 m asl.
 It might occur more widely than current records suggest.

 Habitat and Ecology

-It is found on vegetation along streams and away from streams in sub-Andean and Andean forests; it has not been recorded outside forest habitat.
+This species is found on vegetation along streams and away from streams in sub-Andean and Andean forests.
+It has not been recorded outside forest habitat.
 Breeding and larval development take place in streams.

-It might occur within a protected area (Parque Regional Natural Ucumarí, in Risaralda Department).
 Further survey work is required to determine the population status of this species and whether or not it occurs outside the vicinity of the type locality.
-Given the threat of chytridiomycosis, recommended conservation measures will probably need to include the maintenance of any surviving individuals in captivity.
+Further research is also required for the ecology of this species.

 Red List Status